1899 Puerto Rico census: Age

+Data of the total population by median age.

+Nativity

 Birthplace

 The number of foreign-born returned by the census is 13,872 or about 1.5% of the total population.
-There were few regions in the western hemisphere in which the proportion of natives is so high and that of the foreign-born so low.
+There were few regions in the Western Hemisphere in which the proportion of natives is so high and that of the foreign-born so low.
 Of the total number of foreigners 5,935 or 43 per cent were found in the three cities of San Juan, Ponce and Mayagüez.

-Of the total foreign-born 7,690 or 55 per cent were born in Spain.
+Of the total foreign-born, 7,690 or 55% were born in Spain.